dustinpfister/test_threejs/views/forpost/threejs-object3d-rotation/README.md

       </a>
 </div>

+## Future Edits

+* () expand basic section
+* () start/expand section on quaternion objects as an alterative
+* () more animaiton loop demos making use of Euler objects first and formost over altertaives

 ## With Mesh objects there is also the rotation of the geometry

 If the type of object3d class based object is a mesh, then there is also the buffer geometry that is used with that mesh.
 In some cases I might not want to rotate the mesh object, but rather the [rotation of the position attribute of the buffer geometry](https://dustinpfister.github.io/2021/05/20/threejs-buffer-geometry-rotation/).
 In that case I will want to use the rotation methods of the buffer geometry class.